| |

 seattle center park

-• Check out the Artists at Play playground, with a 35-foot Climbing Tower, colorful Labyrinth, ADA-accessible Carousel, child-inspired musical instruments, listening stations, sound swings, play mounds, and “story lines” offer child-friendly amusement in keeping with the mission and purpose of Seattle Center.
+• Check out the Artists at Play playground, with a 35-foot Climbing Tower, colorful Labyrinth, ADA-accessible Carousel, child-inspired musical instruments, listening stations, sound swings, play mounds, and “story lines” that offer child-friendly amusement in keeping with the mission and purpose of Seattle Center.

-• (Temporarily Closed) The Bill & Melinda Gates Foundation Visitor Center is located just across the street from the Seattle Center (the Artist At Play Park area). admission is free to this interesting center, which highlights work being done around the world with the help of the foundation.
+• Bill & Melinda Gates Foundation Visitor Center is located just across the street from the Seattle Center (the Artist At Play Park area).
+Admission is free to this interesting center, which highlights work being done around the world with the help of the foundation.
 There is parking onsite (if you plan to use paid parking) and there are a handful of interactive exhibits for the kids to not only enjoy but learn at.
 Our visits to the Seattle Center almost always include a stop in here, and my kids love it.

-• I love to stop by the Seattle Grind for their Cardamom Latte (they make a handful of syrups in house like this one and a Lavender Latte that is great too).
+• I love to stop by the Seattle Grind for their Cardamom Latte (they make a handful of syrups in-house, like this one and a Lavender Latte that is great too).
 They also have phone charging stations if you need those!

-• Frye Museum They offer free admission and free parking (big perk in downtown Seattle!)
-Tons of contemporary art and artwork to see!
+• Frye MuseumThey offer free admission and free parking (big perk in downtown Seattle!)Tons of contemporary art and artwork to see!

 wooden center for boats seattle